abhijeetk/af-binder/docs/afb-migration-v1-to-v2.md

-Migration from binding V1 to binding V2
+[LEGACY] Migration from binding V1 to binding V2
 =======================================

+> LEGACY!!!
+IT IS NOT EXPECTED THAT YOU STILL NEED THIS GUIDE.
+>
+> THIS GUIDE WILL BE REMOVED IN A NEAR FUTURE

 The ***binding*** interface evolved from version 1 to version 2 for the following reasons: